Negotiation Anxiety Solved

 Yet, this is the complex mixture that we bring to the table as negotiators.
-Above all else, we should always make every effort to leave our emotional baggage outside the door.
-The fact is that few of us do escape the anxiety negotiation throws in our path, and to some extent, we can’t.
-It is virtually impossible, as an emotional rational thinking individual, to simply completely disassociate ourselves from our nature.
-A negotiator must learn to recognize their responses and reactions as they relate to any situation, and with the people we interact, at any given moment.
+Above all else, we should always make every effort to leave our emotional baggage at the door.
+The fact is that few of us do escape the anxiety that negotiation throws in our path.
+To some extent, we can’t.
+It’s virtually impossible, as an emotional rational thinking individual, to simply completely disassociate ourselves from our nature.
+A negotiator must learn to recognize their responses and reactions as they relate to any situation, and with the people we interact with, at any given moment.

 In order to conquer our emotions, it’s important to be accepting of others’ negotiating styles.
 A person’s negotiating style can vary, from anywhere between the friendly easy-going style, to that of a loud bellicose and aggressive style.
 Some people like a chameleon changes colours, can alter their negotiating styles to match their opposite’s style.

 Yet, many others remain rigidly stuck in the mold of their own creation.
-Let’s face it, many studies support the findings that when two bellicose negotiators square off like a couple of broken nosed pugilists, they rarely come out of the room with an agreement, let alone a very good one.
+Let’s face it, many studies support the findings that when two bellicose negotiators square off like a couple of broken nosed pugilists, they rarely come out of the room with an agreement, let alone a very impressive one.

 On the other side of the coin, it doesn’t mean a negotiator is a soft touch because he uses the soft approach.
 He can still be as hard-nosed just as easily as a blustery, obnoxious negotiator.
 Pleasantly smiling, the entire time he hammers out a hard-negotiated but beneficial agreement for his company or constituents.

-Despite taking the best negotiation courses, many business people and some negotiators liken business to conducting an anxious ‘war’ or a ‘battle of wills’.
+Despite taking the best negotiation courses, many businesspeople and some negotiators liken business to conducting an anxious “war” or a “battle of wills.”
 Others prefer to view it as a game, such as chess or poker.
-There have been numerous books and papers written, to support both of these analogous comparisons or metaphors, within which we conduct our negotiation frameworks.
+There have been numerous books and papers written to support both of these analogous comparisons or metaphors, within which we tend to conduct our negotiation frameworks.